August 14, 2024

 1. Basic selection principles

-Two points should be considered when selecting the tool walking method: one is the length of processing time, and the other is whether the processing allowance is uniform.
-Generally speaking, the circular cutting method is a tool walking method based on the shape of the workpiece, and the processing allowance is relatively uniform.
-The machining allowance of the line cutting method is relatively uneven.
-If you want to leave a relatively uniform allowance after the line cutting process, you usually need to add a circular cutting tool path around the boundary.
+Two factors should be considered when selecting a tool walking method: processing time and uniformity of the allowance.
+The circular cutting method, based on the workpiece shape, generally provides a more uniform allowance.
+The machining allowance of the line-cutting method is relatively uneven.
+To leave a uniform allowance after line cutting, add a circular tool path around the boundary.

 2. Select according to the shape characteristics